-Why are most “targeted” marketing offers so bad?
+Why are most “targeted” marketing offers so bad? has been added to your bookmarks.

 Offers, which are ostensibly based on data and analytics, are almost universally bad.
 Companies should change their approaches to offers, or stop bothering with them altogether.